Bio

 Meaningless Sex premiered at the 2003 New York International Fringe Festival where it won the coveted Audience Favorite Award out of two-hundred shows.
 The following year in 2004, The Spickner Spin also won the Fringe Festival’s Audience Favorite Award.
 More to Love which had a successful reading at Theater1010 in July 2009, was featured in the West Village Musical Theatre Festival in June 2014 where it won “Best Lyrics” in its series.
 Stanley’s Party is a children’s musical based on the popular books, “Stanley’s Wild Ride” and “Stanley’s Party” by Linda Bailey and had a critically acclaimed 6 week production at Manhattan Children Theatre in the Spring of 2010.

-Love Quirks is a new musical fable based on actual events as a group of thirty-somethings explore the bizarre tribulations of love, friendship, and all the blurry lines in-between.
+Love Quirks is a new musical based on actual events as a group of thirty-somethings explore the bizarre tribulations of love, friendship, and all the blurry lines in-between.
 It features some of Bisen-Hersh’s most popular cabaret songs, as well as new ones, and a poignant and hilarious book by Mark Childers.
 The show had a critically-acclaimed, audience-adored 3-week run in 2014 and a wonderful revised reading in 2015.
 In February 2020, Love Quirks started previews off-Broadway at the St. Luke’s Theater where it suspended performances 3 days before opening night.
 The production won 4 off-Broadway BroadwayWorld awards including Best Musical Production and Best Score.
-It will return in 2022, and its Off-Broadway cast album will be released in 2022, as well.
-Til then, the original concept cast recording of Love Quirks is still available here.
+After 27th months, it triumphantly returned off-Broadway to the AMT Theater where it received rave reviews and ran for 12 weeks.
+It is now being licensed for productions around the world.
+Its Off-Broadway cast album is available streaming on all platforms.

 In 2009, Bisen-Hersh developed two annual concerts of his work starring Broadway performers, where the proceeds went to charity: Broadway Meows for The Humane Society of New York, each July and Broadway Can!, a can collecting concert for City Harvest, each November.
 In 2018, both concerts held their 10th and final performances.